Expert medical and surgical care in Thailand

 When Is Revision Surgery Needed?

 Revision is uncommon but may be considered if the septum shifts during healing, scar tissue forms, or residual deviation continues to obstruct airflow.
-Published studies report that 85 to 90 percent of patients achieve lasting improvement after a single procedure.
+Most patients achieve a lasting improvement after a single procedure.
 If revision is needed, it is typically a smaller operation than the original.

 Planning Your Trip to Thailand for Septoplasty